-- Over-the-counter drugs that are not on the Michigan Pharmaceutical Product List. - Drugs used for the symptomatic relief of cough and colds.
-(Select codeine- and non-narcoticcontaining products are covered.) - Cosmetic drugs or drugs used for cosmetic purposes. - Drugs used for infertility. - Drugs used for sexual dysfunction. - Drugs used for anorexia. - Food supplements and standard infant formulas. - Drugs that aren't approved by the FDA. - Drugs used for experimental or investigational purposes. - Drugs prescribed specifically for medical studies. - Prescriptions filled after a member is no longer enrolled in Blue Cross Complete. - Prescriptions that extend more than 34 days beyond a member's Blue Cross Complete termination date. - Drugs included as a health care benefit and other injectable drugs that are normally administered in a physician's office.
-Note: seasonal influenza vaccines and other select vaccines are covered at participating retail pharmacies. - Drugs covered by another plan, including Medicare Part D. - New drugs not yet reviewed by the Michigan Common Formulary Workgroup and the Blue Cross Complete Pharmacy and Therapeutics Committee. - Drugs recalled by the manufacturer and discontinued drugs. - Drugs acquired without cost to the providers or included in the cost of other services or supplies. - Durable medical equipment and supplies, such as certain blood glucose monitors and ostomy supplies.
-(These are covered under the medical certificate.) - Drugs shown on the Medicaid Health Plan Carve-Out (Michigan Medicaid) list at michigan.magellanrx.com> Provider Portal > Documents > Carveout Coverage > Medicaid Health
+- Over-the-counter drugs that are not on the Michigan Pharmaceutical Product List - Drugs used for the symptomatic relief of cough and colds.
+(Select Codeine- and non-narcotic-containing products are covered.) - Cosmetic drugs or drugs used for cosmetic purposes - Drugs used for infertility - Drugs used for sexual dysfunction - Drugs used for anorexia or weight loss. - Food supplements and standard infant formulas - Drugs that are not approved by the FDA - Drugs used for experimental or investigational purposes - Drugs prescribed specifically for medical studies - Prescriptions filled after a member is no longer enrolled in Blue Cross Complete - Prescriptions that extend more than 34 days beyond a member's Blue Cross Complete termination date - Drugs included as a health care benefit and other injectable drugs that are normally administered in a physician's office.
+Note: Seasonal Influenza Vaccines and other select vaccines are covered at participating retail pharmacies. - Drugs covered by another plan, including Medicare Part D - New drugs not yet reviewed by the Michigan Common Formulary Workgroup and the Blue Cross Complete Pharmacy and Therapeutics Committee - Drugs recalled by the manufacturer and discontinued drugs - Drugs acquired without cost to the providers or included in the cost of other services or supplies - Durable medical equipment and supplies, such as certain blood glucose monitors and ostomy supplies.
+(These are covered under the medical certificate.) - Drugs shown on the Medicaid Health Plan Carve-Out (Michigan Medicaid) list at michigan.magellanrx.com > Provider Portal > Documents > Carveout Coverage > Medicaid Health